nodejs/node/doc/api/http.md

 socket.unref();
 return true;
 ```

+This event is guaranteed to be passed an instance of the {net.Socket} class,
+a subclass of Duplex, unless the user specifies a socket type other than
+{net.Socket}.

 This method can be overridden by a particular `Agent` subclass.
 If this
 method returns a falsy value, the socket will be destroyed instead of persisting